Web Recorder

 Overview

 The Web Recorder v1 is a tool integrated into the Script Editor to capture user interactions within web applications.
+Web scripts recorded with the new Web Recorder use Playwright.
 This version supports a subset of actions and is optimized for browser-based apps.
-Some features are still under development, and related limitations are described in the related section of the instructions.
+Some features are still under development, and limitations are described in the related section.

-For an overview of Playwright functions, the specific commands used to automate and interact with web applications using Web Recorder v1, see the Web Recorder Functions (Playwright).
+• For an overview of Playwright functions, the specific commands used to automate and interact with web applications using Web Recorder v1, see Web Recorder Functions (Playwright).
+In most cases, you do not need to work with those functions directly if the recording plays back successfully as captured.
+That page is intended primarily as an advanced reference for users who need to review, adjust, or extend recorded functions.

 Getting Started